-Use Recurrency™ to keep your guests informed during the COVID-19 outbreak
+Use Recurrency™ to keep your guests informed during the COVID-19 recovery

-With the Coronavirus situation rapidly evolving, how you continue to do business is repeatedly changing, and often in different ways based on store location.
+The Coronavirus recovery phases create a fluid business environment, often changing how you continue to do business, and often in different ways based on store location.
 How do you stay nimble with guest communications?
 You’ve already got the means in your Mobivity toolbox: Recurrency.

 In this article, we’ll look at why mobile messaging is by far the best way to reach the bulk of your guests, and how to use Recurrency to keep guests in the loop as you modify operations, hours, store access or offers in response to these changing situations.